AdobeDocs/pass.en/help/authentication/iostvos-sdk-overview.md

 ### Persistence {#persistence}

 Tokens need to be persistent across consecutive runs of the same application.
 This means that once the authentication and authorization tokens have been acquired and the user closes the application, the same tokens are available to the application when the user re-opens the application.
 Moreover, it is desirable that these tokens be persistent across multiple applications.
 In other words, after a user uses one application to login with a specific identity provider (successfully obtaining authentication and authorization tokens), the same tokens can be used through a different application, and the user is no longer prompted for credentials when logging in via the same identity provider.
-This type of seamless authentication / authorization workflow is what makes the Adobe Pass authentication solution a true TV-Everywhere implementation.
+This type of seamless authentication / authorization workflow is what makes the Adobe Pass Authentication solution a true TV-Everywhere implementation.